LIST-LUXEMBOURG/iguess/README.rst

 Architecture
 -------------------------------------------------------------------------------
+<<< Need an overview of the Rails application structure here, especially the data/process registration stuff >>>

 In addition to the web application, there are several Python scripts that play an important role in the operation of iGUESS.